gbowerman/gbowerman.github.io/_posts/2018-05-29-kubla-khan-notes.md

 __Five miles meandering with a mazy motion__
 __Through wood and dale the sacred river ran,__

-The poem attains an alliterative apex, and revises a peaceful river.
+The poem attains an alliterative apex, and revives the peaceful river.
 Reminding us of its divinity, evoking a calm day in the countryside.

 __And sank in tumult to a lifeless ocean;__

+The sunless sea, now a lifeless ocean.
+Reminding us of the end point of turbulent birth and meandering life: death.

 __And 'mid this tumult Kubla heard from far__
 __Ancestral voices prophesying war!__